astridlyre/full-stack-open/part5/bloglist-ui/README.md

 Configured cypress for the project.
 Made a test to check the login form is displayed.
 Made tests for logging in, testing both successful and unsuccessful log in attempts.
 Made a test which checks that a logged in user can create a new entry.
 Made a test which checks that a user can like a blog entry.
 Made a test that the user who created the blog can delete it.
 Made a test which checks that blogs can be filtered by likes and they are in the correct order.

+#### 7.9 - 7.10

+Refactored app from using component state to using Redux.
+Notifications use Redux now too.
+Refactored so that information about blog entries, user state, and creating new blogs happens through Redux store.

-#### 6
+#### 7.11 - 7-12

-Updated app to use Redux for storing state of user and blog entries.
+Refactored so it is possible to like and delete blog entries.
+Stored signed in user in Redux store.